Welcome to the ATOP home page

 At regular intervals, it shows system-level activity related to the CPU,

-memory, swap, disks, and network layers,
+memory, swap, disks (including LVM) and network layers,

 The command atop has some major advantages compared

-to other performance-monitors:
+to other performance monitoring tools:

 - Resource consumption by all processes

-It shows the resource-consumption by all processes
+It shows the resource consumption by all processes

-that were active during the interval, so also the resource-consumption
+that were active during the interval,

 by those processes that have finished during the interval.

-- Utilization of all relevant resources
+- Utilization of all relevant resources — by text or bar graph

-swap-utilization, however it also shows disk I/O and network
+cpu and memory/swap, however it also shows disk I/O and network

-utilization counters on system-level.
+utilization counters on system level.

 - Permanent logging of resource utilization

-logfiles are preserved for 28 days.
+By default, the daily logfiles are preserved for 28 days.

 System activity reports can be generated from a logfile by